karanskush/Propshare_KaranSingh/README.md

 To run this app run the following commands:

+1)npm install
-// Install dependencies for server & client npm install cd client && npm install
+2)cd client && npm install

+To run the app:

-// Run client & server with concurrently npm run dev
+npm run dev

 // Server runs on http://localhost:5000 and client on http://localhost:3000